Changes to UK company law. The Economic Crime and Corporate Transparency Act.

 Who needs to verify their identity

-From autumn 2025, all new directors and people with significant control (PSCs) will need to complete identity verification.
+• new directors and people with significant control (PSCs)

 Identity verification will also apply to other registration types.
 For example, any members of a limited liability partnership (LLP) will also need to verify their identity.